rmuif/web/README.md

 ### Replacing the Firebase Credentials

-By default the project uses a demo Firebase project, you should replace the demo credentials with your own project's credentials in `src/App.js`:
+The app uses a demo Firebase project by default, if you want to use your own Firebase project you can just replace the credentials with your own in `src/App.js`:

 ```js
 const config = {